-The Company accounts for stock-based compensation under the provisions of FASB ASC 718-10 (formerly referred to as SFAS 123R), Share-Based Payment.
+The Company accounts for stock-based compensation under the provisions of FASB ASC 718-10, Share-Based Payment.
 This statement requires the Company to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost is recognized over the period in which the employee is required to provide service in exchange for the award, which is usually the vesting period.

 In August 2005, the Company's commitments to issue shares of common stock first exceeded its common stock authorized.
 At this time, the Company began to value its stock options via the liability method of accounting.
 Pursuant to guidance in ASC 780-10 the cost of these options are valued via the Black-Scholes valuation method when issued, and re-valued at each reporting period.
 The gain or loss from this revaluation is charged to compensation expense during the period.
-Options expense and gain or loss on revaluation during the three months ended March 31, 2010 and 2009 are summarized in the table below:
+Options expense and gain or loss on revaluation during the three and six months ended June 30, 2010 and 2009 are summarized in the table below: